In the mood for something a bit different? In this guide, we take a look at some of the more specialised massages that are available at some spas.

-For this oil-free massage you remain fully clothed, so wearing loose comfortable clothing is essential.
+For this oil-free massage, you remain fully clothed, so wearing loose comfortable clothing is essential.
 The specialist therapist stretches and compresses your limbs, sometimes even climbing up on top of you to perform this agile massage using his/her hands, feet, knees and legs.
-The rigorous style is not unlike passive yoga, so is not really suitable for the elderly or anyone with back problems, inflexible joints or injuries. -
+The rigorous style is not unlike passive yoga, so it is not really suitable for the elderly or anyone with back problems, inflexible joints or injuries.

 This extremely soothing massage, originally from India, involves manipulation of the scalp and upper neck area and temples to boost circulation and create a profound sense of wellbeing.
-Oils and hair clays are sometimes used and hair is gently pulled, so it’s probably not best suited if you’re hair loss is a concern, although paradoxically head massage is considered excellent for boosting the problems of a tense scalp, from poor blood flow, to headaches and slowed hair growth.
+Oils and hair clays are sometimes used and hair is gently pulled, so it’s probably not best suited if hair loss is a concern, although paradoxically head massage is considered excellent for boosting the problems of a tense scalp, from poor blood flow, to headaches and slowed hair growth.
 Head massage is the ultimate natural hangover cure!

 Little to do with acupuncture, except that practitioners of this ancient Chinese massage also work on releasing ‘Qi’ energy around the body’s meridian energy pathways.
-Acupressure can improve blood circulation, tension relief, healing and reboot stagnating energy relating to the yin-yang balance of the organs (lung, heart etc), which can manifest as ailments ranging from headaches to digestive congestion.
+Acupressure can improve blood circulation, provide tension relief, heal and reboot stagnating energy relating to the yin-yang balance of the organs (lung, heart etc), which can manifest as ailments ranging from headaches to digestive congestion.